achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

 (client/get "http://www.google.com")
 {% endhighlight %}

 Something should happen.
 Page full of content.
 Hit q to get out of it.
-At this point we're ready to post messages to slack, but first lets assign the Slack URL to something more convenient:
+At this point we're ready to post messages to slack, but first let's assign the Slack URL to something more convenient:

 {% highlight clojure %}
 (def hook-url "https://myslack.slack.com/...") ; use your real URL
 {% endhighlight %}

-Now lets write a function which takes a URL and a map (which will hold our content) and posts it to the given URL.
+Now let's write a function which takes a URL and a map (which will hold our content) and posts it to the given URL.
 Since we need to emit JSON (which is what Slack accepts), make sure you require `[clojure.data.json :as json]` and re-eval your namespace definition (`cpp` in fireplace).

 {% highlight clojure %}
 (defn post-to-slack [url msg]